 The Australian Taxation Office can assist drought affected taxpayers:

-- providing additional time to pay your tax
+- more time to pay

 - adjusting pay as you go (PAYG) instalments to better suit your circumstances

 Watch the ATO’s video on their drought assistance program here.